 Document was posted to the February RMTTF meeting page.

-Sheri asked if the schedule for the remainder of retail training should be scraped for 2020 or if there is something else that can be done.
+Sheri asked if the schedule for the remainder of retail training should be scrapped for 2020 or if there is something else that can be done.

 Art said that ERCOT will provide an update on the 15th noting their status for face to face meetings and classes but it is likely that the current proposal will be extended and face to face will not resume.